 - Take off your socks if you notice numbness, tingling, pain, or discoloration on your toes, feet, ankles, or legs.

 There are many options available when it comes to places that sell medical grade compression socks.
 Some of these options include online stores, pharmacies, and medical supply shops.
 However, you should talk with your health care provider to know if medical compression stockings are okay for you to wear.
-If they are, he or she will advise you on the pressure grade to go for.
-Your health care provider may recommend some authorized vendor you can take your measurement and fit from as well as also get some compression therapy education.
+If they are, he or she will advise you on the pressure grade to use.
+Your health care provider may recommend an authorized vendor who can take your measurements and provide compression therapy education.

 What Factors Determine the Prices of Medical Compression Stockings?